small-tech/site.js/README.md

     If a port (e.g., `:1313`) is specified instead of my-folder, start an HTTP/WebSocket proxy.

-  - `version`: Display version and exit.
-  - `help`: Display help screen and exit.
-  - `uninstall`: Uninstall Site.js.

-On Linux distributions with systemd, you can also use:

   - `enable`: Start server as daemon with globally-trusted certificates and add to startup.

   - `disable`: Stop server daemon and remove from startup.

+  - `start`: Start server as daemon with globally-trusted certificates.

+  - `stop`: Stop server daemon.

   - `logs`: Display and tail server logs.

   - `status`: Display detailed server information.

+  - `update`: Check for Site.js updates and update if new version is found.
+  - `uninstall`: Uninstall Site.js.

+  - `version`: Display version and exit.
+  - `help`: Display help screen and exit.

 If `command` is omitted, behaviour defaults to `serve`.